OWMC/hintertux/README.md

 ## Planned works

 Colours and typography MDX files have not been added yet.
 Sass issue.

-MDX documentation files that don't use components should be organised somewhere correctly.
+When sass is working we'll use an import to get the fonts from src/fonts/stylesheet.scss in each component.
+The path for viewing the component in storybook will be different when the component is to be used in a project.
+So we can maybe set a variable for the path which checks for storybook and amends the value as necessary.

 Review sass, prettier, and storybook-esling to make sure they serve a purpose well.